Massacre of Lwów professors: Responsibility

 The decision was made at the highest level of Nazi Germany's leadership.
 The direct decision maker of the massacre was the commander of the Sicherheitspolizei (Befehlshaber der Sicherheitspolizei und des SD- BdS) in Krakau District of the General Government, Karl Eberhard Schöngarth.
 The following Gestapo officers also participated: Walter Kutschmann, Felix Landau, Heinz Heim (Chief of Staff Schöngarth), Hans Krueger and Kurt Stawizki.
-None of them were ever punished for their roles in the Lwów massacre, albeit Schöngarth, Landau, and Krueger were punished for other crimes, with Schöngarth being executed in 1946.
+None of them were ever punished for their roles in the Lwów massacre, although Schöngarth, Landau, and Krueger were punished for other crimes, with Schöngarth being executed in 1946.
 Kutschmann lived under a false identity in Argentina until January 1975, when he was found and exposed by journalist Alfredo Serra in the resort town of Miramar.
 He was arrested ten years later in Florida, Buenos Aires, by Interpol agents but died of a heart attack in jail before he could be extradited to then West Germany, on 30 August 1986.

 Some sources contend that members of the Ukrainian auxiliaries from the Nachtigall Battalion were responsible for the murders.
 According to the Canadian Institute of Ukrainian Studies, this claim originated with the Soviet sources and has been disputed.
 Memorial has published documents which claim to document the Nachtigall participation in those events as a KGB disinformation.
 Stanisław Bogaczewicz, of the Polish Institute of National Remembrance said that Nachtigall soldiers took part in the arrests, but not in the murders, and that their role in this event needs further investigation.
 Sociologist Tadeusz Piotrowski noted that while the Nachtigall role is disputed, they were present in the town during the events, their activities are not properly documented, and that at the very least they are guilty of the passive collaboration in this event, for not opposing the atrocities.
 According to a Lviv historian, Vasyl Rasevych, the claims that Ukrainians participated in the July 1941 massacre are untrue and that no archival evidence exists to support this contention.